-At the beginning of December the third season of the Medici series will be released on RAI Italian TV.
-Sometimes in early 2020 it’ll arrive on Netflix with the title “Medici, The Magnificent part two”, with new 8 episodes.
+The third season of the Medici series has been recently released on Netflix with the title “Medici, The Magnificent part two”, with new 8 episodes.
 The creator Frank Spotnitz has promised a ‘much darker’ story, and we can’t wait to see what Lorenzo de’ Medici has been up to.

 => SPOILER AHEAD FOR MEDICI SEASON 2 AND 3!

 The story is once again focused around Lorenzo de’Medici, protagonist of the acclaimed second season.
 A strong and resourceful man who though he’d lost a lot, had not lost his grip.
 The series follows Lorenzo’s reaction and vengeance after the brutal killing of his brother Giuliano that happened at the end of the second series, and unveils new characters, some new friends and many new enemies.

 Medici series season 3 | What can you expect?

 Season 3 resumes after the Pazzi Conspiracy , the event that wrought havoc within the Medici family.
 Giuliano de’ Medici has been brutally murdered, and Lorenzo is seeking revenge against Riario and Pope Sisto IV, who is still doing his best to destroy the Medici.

 To make things harder, Lorenzo also has to face the growing discontent of Florence’s citizens, who find their inspiration in the religious leader Girolamo Savonarola.
 This preacher-friar is a real character from history who took power in Florence in 1494, proclaiming a ‘popular’ republic that was in opposition to the tyrannies of the rich.